Secure CheckoutPersonal information is secured with SSL technology.

 11. Fuzzy Multi-criteria Decision Making on Ranking the Biofuels Production Pathway

 12. Prioritization of Biofuels Production Pathways under Uncertainties

 13. A Multi-criteria Intuitionistic Fuzzy Group Decision Making Method for Sustainability Ranking of Biofuel Production Pathways

 14. An Aggregated Life Cycle Sustainability Index for Ranking Biofuel Production Pathways

 - 22nd August 2019

 - Paperback ISBN:

 - eBook ISBN:

-Department of Industrial and Systems Engineering, Hong Kong Polytechnic University, Hung Hom, Hong Kong, SAR, China
+Assistant Professor, The Hong Kong Polytechnic University, Hung Hom, Hong Kong SAR, P.R.
+China

 Antonio Scipioni, University of Padova.
 Professor at the Industrial Engineering Department.
 He is the Director of CESQA, a leading research group with outstanding research results in the field of environmental and energy management.
 He is the member of the national committee on environment that approve standards on environmental management issues.
 He has managed as scientific director several European funded projects for the University of Padova with partners from all over Europe and with a specific focus on Energy issues and sustainability.